-The development of fully autonomous vehicles and services, the end goal of which is an on-demand "robotaxi" service, has evolved different ways in different parts of the world.
-In the U.S. technology companies like Waymo and Argo AI developed AV driving systems and bolted them on to conventional vehicles.
+The two roads to robotaxis The development of fully CAVs and services, the end goal of which is an on-demand 'robotaxi' service, has evolved different ways in different parts of the world.
+In the United States (US) technology companies like Waymo and Argo AI developed AV driving systems and bolted them on to conventional vehicles.
 They have been testing the technologies by driving millions of miles on public roads with backup drivers to intervene if the technology fails.
-In Europe, back in 2012, new companies like EasyMile and Navya developed purpose-built electric autonomous shuttles, with no steering wheels, designed to work in conjunction with public transit.
-Many of these shuttles are now operated by public transport agencies on fixed routes with "safety drivers" aboard to educate riders and intervene in the case of malfunctions.
+In Europe, back in 2012, new companies like EasyMile and Navya developed purpose-built electric automated shuttles, with no steering wheels, designed to work in conjunction with public transit.
+Many of these shuttles are now operated by public transport agencies on fixed routes with 'safety drivers' aboard to educate riders and intervene in the case of malfunctions.

-U.S technology companies have been focused on increasing the automation capabilities of conventional individual vehicles with the goal of reaching full Level 5 autonomy in the long term.
-In Europe, firms have taken the approach of developing a completely new kind of vehicle with onboard self-driving technology: autonomous shuttles.
+US technology companies have been focused on increasing the automation capabilities of conventional individual vehicles with the goal of reaching full Level 5 autonomy in the long term.
+In Europe, firms have taken the approach of developing a completely new kind of vehicle with onboard self-driving technology: automated shuttles.
 These approaches are likely to continue to evolve as both sides learn about the challenges of full autonomy.
-French shuttle maker Navya, partner of the Avenue project, recently announced that it would focus on selling its self-driving technology to other manufacturers.
+French shuttle maker Navya, partner of the AVENUE project, recently announced that it would focus on selling its self-driving technology to other manufacturers.

-While autonomous vehicle technology makers and vehicle manufacturers alike predicted full-fledged robotaxi services would be available in 2019, that prediction has been proven to be overly optimistic.
-Creating an autonomous vehicle that can safely go anywhere at any time in any condition is turning out to be tremendously difficult.
-Also, much-publicized accidents, including a pedestrian fatality, have made the public wary of the real-world utility of autonomous mobility.
+While AV technology makers and vehicle manufacturers alike predicted full-fledged robotaxi services would be available in 2019, that prediction has been proven to be overly optimistic.
+Creating an AV that can safely go anywhere at any time in any condition is turning out to be tremendously difficult.
+Also, much publicized accidents, including a pedestrian fatality, have made the public wary of the real-world utility of automated mobility.